Paddy's Bio

 business led to an amicable split with Felicity in 1995.
 In 1996

-Paddy met Kathy (through the internet) and the relationship has blossomed
+Paddy met Kathy (through the internet) and Paddy relocated to Colorado.

 In August 1998 Fiordland Underwater ...
 New Zealand's Hidden Wilderness co-authored